Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Collision Avoidance Policy

 which vanishes only at the goal location $\bm r_{g_i}$ and tends to infinity as the position $\bm r_i$ tends to the workspace boundary.
 To get a positive definite function we consider:

-Therefore, an encoding that agent $i$ stays $\Delta$ apart \ac{wrt} all of its neighbor agents, while staying within the bounded workspace, can be now given by an approximation of the maximum function of the form \cite{PanagouCDC13}:
+Therefore, an encoding that agent $i$ stays $d_s$ away from all its neighbor agents $j$, while staying within the bounded workspace, can be now given by an approximation of the maximum function of the form:

-where $\delta\in[1,\infty)$, and $\mathcal N_c \subseteq \mathcal N$ is the set of connected (neighbor) agents $j\neq i$ of agent $i$.
-The function $w_i$ vanishes at the goal location $\bm r_{g_i}$ and tends to $+\infty$ as at least one of the terms $w_{i0}$, $w_{ij}$ tends to $+\infty$, i.e., as at least one of the inter-agent distances $d_{ij}$ tends to $\Delta$, or as agent $i$ tends to the workspace boundary.
+where $\delta\in[1,\infty)$, and $\mathcal N_i \subseteq \mathcal N$ is the set of connected (neighbor) agents $j\neq i$ of agent $i$.
+The function $w_i$ vanishes at the goal location $\bm r_{g_i}$ and tends to $+\infty$ as at least one of the terms $w_{i0}$, $w_{ij}$ tends to $+\infty$, i.e., as at least one of the inter-agent distances $d_{ij}$ tends to $d_s$, or as agent $i$ tends to the workspace boundary.
 Finally, to ensure that we have a Lyapunov-like function for agent $i$ which uniformly attains its maximum value on constraints' boundaries we take:

 which is zero for $w_i = 0$, i.e., at the goal position $\bm r_{g_i}$ of agent $i$, and equal to 1 as $w_i\to\infty$.
-For more details on the analytical construction the reader is referred to \cite{PanagouCDC13, Stipanovic_MonotoneApproximations2012}.
+For more details on the analytical construction the reader is referred to \cite{Panagou_TAC14, Stipanovic_MonotoneApproximations2012}.

-The Lyapunov-like function \eqref{Lyapunov-like} can now be used as a (sufficient) criterion on determining whether the control inputs $\bm u_i$, $\bm u_j$ of the \ac{OGA} policy jeopardize safety.
+The level sets of the Lyapunov-like function \eqref{Lyapunov-like} can now be used as a sufficient criterion on determining whether the control inputs out of the \ac{OGA} policy jeopardize safety.
 Let us consider the time derivative of \eqref{Lyapunov-like}:

 where $\bm \zeta_i\triangleq ^T$, $\bm \zeta_{ij}\triangleq ^T$.
-The evolution of the time derivative $\dot W_i$ along the trajectories of agent $i$ depends not only on its own motion (through $\bm u_i$), but also on the motion of its neighbor agents $j\neq i$ through their velocities $\bm u_j$. \emph{This time derivative provides sufficient conditions on establishing that the \ac{OGA} policy is safe}.
-To see how, let us consider the following Lemma. \begin{barrier condition} If the control inputs $\bm u_i$, $\bm u_j$, where $j\in\mathcal N_c$, out of the \ac{OGA} policy satisfy the following condition for all $i\in\{1,\dots,\N\}$:
+This time derivative is defined almost everywhere, except for a set of measure zero corresponding to the case when the gradient term $\nabla b_{ij}|_{\bm r_{g_i}}$ is undefined (namely, this corresponds to $\bm r_j = \bm r_{g_i}$).
+Not surprisingly, the evolution of the time derivative \eqref{dotVj} along the trajectories of agent $i$ depends not only on its own motion (through $\bm u_i$), but also on the motion of its neighbor agents $j\neq i$ through their velocities $\bm u_j$.
+This time derivative provides sufficient conditions on establishing safety under the \ac{OGA} policy.
+To see how, let us consider the following Lemma. \begin{barrier condition} If the control inputs $\bm u_i$, $\bm u_j$, where $j\in\mathcal N_i$, out of the \ac{OGA} policy satisfy the following condition for all $i\in\{1,\dots,\N\}$:

 then the \ac{OGA} policy is asymptotically stable \ac{wrt} the current goal assignment $k$ and furthermore collision-free.